Tattooed Chef Inc. (TTCF) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Falcon Edge Capital, LP with over 2.98 million shares valued at $68.25 million.
 The investor’s holdings represent 3.66% of the TTCF Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 0.95 million shares valued at $21.79 million to account for 1.17% of the shares outstanding.
 The other top investors are Hood River Capital Management LLC which holds 0.73 million shares representing 0.90% and valued at over $16.82 million, while Citadel Advisors LLC holds 0.71% of the shares totaling 0.58 million with a market value of $13.18 million.

-Tattooed Chef Inc. (NASDAQ: TTCF) is -6.55% lower on its value in year-to-date trading and has touched a low of $9.76 and a high of $28.64 in the current 52-week trading range.
+Tattooed Chef Inc. (NASDAQ: TTCF) is -4.59% lower on its value in year-to-date trading and has touched a low of $10.01 and a high of $28.64 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The TTCF stock was last observed hovering at around $20.46 in the last trading session, with the day’s gains setting it 0.93% off its average median price target of $23.50 for the next 12 months.
-It is also 17.73% off the consensus price target high of $26.00 offered by 2 analysts, but current levels are -1.86% lower than the price target low of $21.00 for the same period.
+The TTCF stock was last observed hovering at around $22.34 in the last trading session, with the day’s loss setting it -0.5% off its average median price target of $23.50 for the next 12 months.
+It is also 16.0% off the consensus price target high of $26.00 offered by 2 analysts, but current levels are -4.0% lower than the price target low of $21.00 for the same period.

-The stock witnessed a -11.61% loss in the last 1 month and extending the period to 3 months gives it a 34.02%, and is 5.84% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.85% over the week and 6.24% over the month.
+The stock witnessed a -6.75% gain in the last 1 month and extending the period to 3 months gives it a 19.28%, and is 6.74% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.52% over the week and 6.44% over the month.

 Tattooed Chef Inc. (TTCF) Analyst Forecasts